 Committee on the Rights of Persons

-The Committee on the Rights of Persons with Disabilities today considered the initial report of Peru on how that country is implementing the provisions of the Convention on the Rights of Persons with Disabilities.
+The Committee on the Rights of Persons with Disabilities today completed its consideration of the initial report of Paraguay on its implementation of the provisions of the Convention on the Rights of Persons with Disabilities.

-The initial report of Peru can be read here: (CRPD/C/PER/1)
+The initial report of Paraguay (CRPD/C/PRY/1) can be read here.

 Questions by Committee Experts